Burren Way - 5 Day - Self-Guided Walking Tour

 Included / Excluded

-You have the option to arrive at Dublin, Shannon or Cork airport and travel by bus or train to Liscannor to begin your walking vacation along the Burren Way.
+You have the option to arrive at Dublin, Shannon or Cork airport and travel by bus or train to Lahinch to begin your walking vacation along the Burren Way.
 We will supply you with the necessary timetables and information to get you safely to your first accommodation.

-Distance: 19 km / 12 miles, Ascent: 820 m / 2460 ft, Approximate walking time: 5 / 6 hours
+Distance: 10 km / 6 miles, Ascent 420 m / 1260ft, Approximate walking time: 4 / 6 hours.

 Today’s route is a superb section of the walking trail that takes you through the hinterland of Ballynahown and onto the plateau of the Burren.
 You will traverse under Slieve Elva, the highest mountain in the area, and if you are feeling up to it, a short diversion will take you to the summit (344m).